Targets of 35 TWh of renewable energy by 2035 and 45 TWh by 2050, plus 6 TWh of renewable winter electricity, of which 2 TWh hydropower

 Challenges

-The energy law limits our imports to 5 TWh.
-This will be exceeded in 2021 - 2050.
+The energy law sets a non-binding 5 TWh import target, which will be exceeded in 2040 - 2050.

 High Import Dependency post 2045